BTI-US/Lotso-Twitter-Auth/README.md

 - `/check-like`: Checks if a tweet has been liked by the user.
 - `/check-follow`: Checks if a user is being followed by the authenticated user.
 - `/check-bookmark`: Checks if a tweet has been bookmarked by the user.

+## Milestones
+- [x] Implement OAuth with Twitter.
+- [x] Basic functionality to interact with Twitter API.
+- [x] Use MongoDB to log each user's actions.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.